slawinski/slawinski-dev/blog/how-to-set-up-a-blog-with-headless-cms-using-gridsome-and-netlify.md

 Now let's host it so it is accessible to everybody in the whole world.
 For that let's use Netlify.

-Go to netlify.com, log in, create new, add form github, build command `gridsome build`, publish directory `dist`
+Go to [netlify.com](https://www.netlify.com/), log in, create new, add from github, build command `gridsome build`, publish directory `dist`

 Great.
 Adding new posts now looks like this: we need to write a post in markdown, put it in the /blog directory, commit and push changes.
 Seems like a lot of fuss for such a simple task.
 Let's add a headless CMS to our blog to make it easier.